Building insurance

 Once you receive your charge, if you’re unhappy with the amount, your option is to go through a first-tier tribunal.

-Key information for leaseholders
+Key Information for leaseholders